After 18 years of “doing SEO” I finally made it to the Mecca of search marketing conferences and made it to Brighton SEO.

 It was at this event that I was fortunate to walk straight in and sit beside a friend and colleague with whom I hung out all day, so props to Danny James who does a mean line of mailroom equipment.

 Next up was a spot of lunch in the rain before heading back in for the website speed talk.
 I agreed totally with Maria Camanes’ call for speed champions in teams.
 I’ve recently been on a bit of a crusade with regards to page speed.
 She advocated a culture of excellence around the notion of performance in websites.
 We should ALL play a bit in ensuring the speed of our websites, not just the SEOs pushing for recognition but also the devs and the account managers etc. I wholeheartedly agree with that in every department.
 Devs should advocate SEO, PPC managers push for clean code etc etc etc. Excellence all round in my opinion.

 Nichola Stott’s push for performance by putting “speed on speed” was excellent and reminded me that

 Then there were some twitter gems

-Geff Giffard quoted in a tweet someone saying that the nest results aren’t always from the best people but form those who love their job the best.
+Geff Giffard quoted in a tweet someone saying that the nest results aren’t always from the best people but from those who love their job the best.
 I agree.